Blue-Reaper/FolgenFinder/README.md

 - [ ] frequently check for new episodes
 - [ ] show new episode count as batch in adress-bar (optional in setttings)
 - [ ] show broken links in bookmarks
+- [ ] be able to mark spezific bookmarks (ex. not very interesting) wich are not shown in sidebar (or at the bottom)